 2. Get your vaccine(s)

-If you haven’t already, getting your COVID-19 vaccine is the best way to help avoid a fifth wave of the pandemic.
-Plus, some provinces are requiring proof of vaccines to access events and other places, in some cases.
-Thankfully vaccination campaigns are underway, offering hope for ending or curbing the pandemic.
+If you haven’t already, getting your COVID-19 vaccine, or booster is the best way keep yourself and others safe.
+Plus, most provinces require proof of vaccines to access events and other places, in some cases.

-Vaccination rollout plans vary by province or territory.
-You can find out if you’re eligible for vaccination on the Government of Canada’s website.
+Vaccination and booster rollout plans vary by province or territory.
+You can find out if you’re eligible on the Government of Canada’s website.
 Remember, vaccines approved in Canada have a thorough vetting process by health experts and are safe.

 3. Assess your stay-at-home workspace and get moving

-If you’ve been working from home for over a year, chances are you have a workspace set up by now.
-But maybe it’s time to do an ergonomic assessment?
+If you’ve been working from home for almost two years, it’s likely time to do an ergonomic assessment.
 We have some suggestions for how to make sure you have a comfortable workspace.

-Or, if you haven’t already, set up a dedicated workspace for remote work.
-That way, it’s easier to leave the “office” at the end of the day.
+Having a dedicated workspace makes it easier to leave the “office” at the end of the day.
 And it is likely easier to keep your focus if you aren’t alone during work hours.

-As we head into fall (and winter shortly behind), getting outside now could do wonders for your mood.
+As we head into another pandemic winter, we need to remember how getting outside can do wonders for your mood.
 Why not enjoy a socially-distanced walk to catch up with a friend?
-Or, where the rules allow, gather at the park for a picnic?
+Or, bundle up and sit outside for a warm drink?

 Rules vary per region, so you’ll want to check to see if gatherings are allowed in your area.
 Continue to wear a mask in busier outdoor areas like trails, campgrounds, playgrounds and dog parks.
 And avoid crowded areas where distancing isn’t possible.